Sehnya/Minotes/README.md

 - app/static/ — CSS and image assets
 - requirements.txt — Python dependencies

-## Getting Started
+## Setup and Startup

 ### Prerequisites
 - Python 3.10+
-- PostgreSQL 12+
+- PostgreSQL 12+ (unless running in TESTING/SQLite mode)

 ### Environment Variables
-You can override these defaults to point to your own PostgreSQL instance:
+These default to local development values if not provided:
 - POSTGRES_DB (default: minotes)
 - POSTGRES_USER (default: minotes_user)
-- POSTGRES_PASSWORD (default provided in code — change in production!)
+- POSTGRES_PASSWORD (no default; must be set for Postgres mode)
-- POSTGRES_HOST (default: dpg-d212lnmmcj7s73ec1j30-a)
+- POSTGRES_HOST (default: localhost)
 - POSTGRES_PORT (default: 5432)
+- SECRET_KEY (default: dev-secret-change-me)
+- TESTING (set to 1 to use an in‑memory SQLite DB)

 Create a .env file or export them in your shell before running.

-### Setup
+### Install
 1. Create and activate a virtual environment.
 2. Install dependencies:
    pip install -r requirements.txt

-3. Ensure PostgreSQL is running and credentials are correct (see environment variables above).
-4. Initialize the database tables: the app creates tables automatically on import (database.py).
-On first run, it will print "Database connected and tables created".
+### Initialize Database
+- On import, database.py connects and creates tables if missing.
+- For quick local testing without Postgres, you can run with TESTING=1 which uses an in‑memory SQLite DB.

 ### Run (Development)
+- With Flask dev server:
   FLASK_APP=app/main.py flask run

-Or run via Python + waitress (as configured in main.py): python app/main.py
+- With waitress (prod‑like):
+  python app/main.py

 The app will be available at http://127.0.0.1:5000.

+## Usage
+1. Open the app, click Sign Up to create an account.
+2. Log in with your credentials.
+3. Dashboard: create a new note, edit it, or delete it.
+4. Editor: write rich text; changes auto‑save and are versioned.

 ## API Overview
 All API endpoints require the user to be logged in (session cookie).

-- GET /api/session — returns the current session user info
+- GET /api/session — current session user info
 - GET /api/notes — list notes for the logged‑in user
 - POST /api/notes — create a note (JSON: { title, content })
-- GET /api/notes/<id> — get a single note
+- GET /api/notes/<id> — fetch a single note
-- PUT /api/notes/<id> — update a note (JSON: { title, content })
+- PUT /api/notes/<id> — update (creates a new active version)
+- POST /api/notes/<id>/revert — create a new version from the previous one
 - DELETE /api/notes/<id> — delete a note

 Legacy endpoint (for backward compatibility):